Maria Muzaka

 Maria Muzaka was an Albanian princess from the Muzaka family.
 She was a daughter of Andrea III Muzaka and his wife Chiranna Zenevisi, Lady of Grabossa.
-From her marriage to Gjergj Arianiti, Maria had eight daughters, most notably of them were Andronika, Queen of Albania, and Saint Angjelina, Empress of Serbia.
+From her marriage to Gjergj Arianiti, Maria had eight daughters, most notable of them being Andronika, Lady of Albania, and Saint Angjelina, Despotess of Serbia.

 Early life

 When it comes to Maria Muzaka's early life, written documents are limited.
 She is thought to have been born around the 1410s in the prominent Muzaka family.
 They were rulers of the Principality of Muzaka in southern Albania.

 Her father was Prince Andrea III Muzaka, son of Gjin I Muzaka and Lady Suina Arianites Comneniates.
 Her mother, Chiranna "Anna" Zenevisi, is mentioned in Gjon Muzaka's Chronicles as Lady of Grabossa and a daughter of Giovanni Sarbissa (alb.
 Gjon Zenebishi), from the Zenevisi family who ruled Epirus, Zagoria and Argirocastron.

 Maria was the eldest daughter of the couple.
 She had two brothers Gjin II and Theodore III, as well as a younger sister, Lady Helena.